Adequacy¶

 The equality

-between the Chapman–Kolmogorov composition and its Monte-Carlo realisation holds in expectation; the quivers runtime uses reparameterisation to obtain unbiased gradient estimates.
+between the Chapman–Kolmogorov composition and its Monte-Carlo realization holds in expectation; the quivers runtime uses reparameterisation to obtain unbiased gradient estimates.

 3.7 Programs¶

-The body-interpreter _compile_program_body of quivers.dsl.compiler realises the Kleisli chain of Programs §2.
+The body-interpreter _compile_program of quivers.dsl.compiler realizes the Kleisli chain of Programs §2.
 Each statement is interpreted as a Python operation that:

-- Return — projects the trace onto the named coordinates.
+_ScoreSpec, distinct from_LetSpecfor ordinary let bindings; see Programs §2.7a); - Return: projects the trace onto the named coordinates.

 The categorical equations of Programs §5 are inherited from PyTorch's distribution / random-variable algebra, which is well-known to satisfy the Giry-monad axioms.